VCU-CS-Capstone/CS-25-303-SON-clinicians/src/backend/README.md

 ### Core
 Within the core directory you find core code for the project.
 Database Design, Red Cap Integration, etc.

+### test-data
+Within the test-data directory you will find the src for the test data generator for the project

+### Macros
+Within the macros directory you will find the src for the macros for the project

+### databaseReport

+Within the databaseReport directory you will find documentation and explanation of the database design for the project

 ## Setting Up The Development Environment

 ### Setup Rust